binipringle/crim-outline/index.md

 **Hypo** (p.
 146)

-David Cash walked into a restroom and saw his close friend Jeffrey Strohmeyer struggling with a seven-year-old girl in a bathroom stall.
+<p style="margin-left:10%; margin-right:10%;">David Cash walked into a restroom and saw his close friend Jeffrey Strohmeyer struggling with a seven-year-old girl in a bathroom stall.
 Cash walked away.
 Strohmeyer raped and killed the girl.
-Las Vegas police said Cash did nothing wrong by failing to stop the crime or report it to a nearby casino security guard.
+Las Vegas police said Cash did nothing wrong by failing to stop the crime or report it to a nearby casino security guard.</p>

 **Hypo**